Tiredenom6/Arduino-Educational-Project/Directions.md

 ## Getting Started with the Lab
 ### Hardware
-For the complete block diagram see the Tinkercad diagram
+For the complete block diagram see the Tinkercad diagram [here](https://www.tinkercad.com/things/djGwU0sTQ8e) or view the circuit diagram in this repository named Diagram.brd or circuit named Circuit.png.